 Hello Volunteers– June 2019

 Most of the gravestones that were able to be cleaned have been cleaned!
 There will not be any scheduled cleanings until later this summer or early fall.
-Thanks so much and stayed tuned!
+Thanks so much and stay tuned!

 We look forward to seeing you at our next cleaning!
 We have a good time together cleaning the stones in the cemetery.
 It feels good to rescue and help preserve and protect these neglected and damaged historic gravestones.
 Due to the nature of the cemetery and stones, only adults are permitted for cleanings.